joelpurra/recap/talks/ddos-mitigation-epic-fail-collection.md

   - Most attacks do not require brains -- which is why bandwidth attacks are common, but not the best.
 - Striking harder doesn't require a larger botnet
   - There's more to the web site than the front-end.
-  - Overload the backend by triggering the system to do work.
+  - Overload the back-end by triggering the system to do work.
-  - Keep it stealthy; they might be using the "magig of sniffing".
+  - Keep it stealthy; they might be using the "magic of sniffing".
     - Mitigated by custom scripts.
   - Think of amplification in a general way.
 - Generalized amplifications 4 pillars.